Improving planning and MBRL with temporally-extended actions: Method

 \textbf{Discussion :} Consider two agents - $A_{\naive}$ that uses primitive actions and $A_{\tea}$ that uses temporally-extended actions and let $D_{\naive}$ and $D_{\tea}$ be their corresponding planning horizons.
 Further, for $A_{\tea}$, let $\dtmax = m \times \dtenv$ for some positive integer $m$.

 The planning horizon for the two agents are at different scales and not directly comparable.
 We introduce the term \emph{maximal primitive horizon} $(H)$ which is the maximal number of primitive actions taken by the agents while planning.
 For $A_{\naive}$, $H = D_{\naive}$, while for $A_{\tea}$, $H = m \times D_{\tea}$.
 A fixed value of $H$ ensures that, while planning, $A_{\tea}$ does not consider more primitive actions than $A_{\naive}$, at any instant.
 For practical purposes, $A{_\tea}$ will take less primitive actions than $A_{\naive}$.
 We argue that even in this unfair setting, using temporally-extended actions can be beneficial. \begin{enumerate}[leftmargin=*] \item Using temporally-extended actions helps to reduce the space of possible trajectories that $A_{\tea}$ searches over.
 For simplicity, let us consider an environment with binary actions.
 The search space for $A_{\naive}$ is $2^H$, while for $A_{\tea}$, the search space reduces to $2^{H/m}$.
-However, this reduction comes at a cost of the flexibility of trajectories as when $m$ is larger the generated trajectories have a more rigid structure.
+However, this reduction comes at a cost of the flexibility of trajectories as when $m$ is larger the generated trajectories have a more rigid structure. \item $A_{\tea}$ needs to optimize less variables than $A_{\naive}$.
+In general, if the action space has dimensions $|\A|$, then at each decision step, $A_{\naive}$ has to optimize for $H |\A|$ action variables, while $A_{\tea}$ will have to optimize for $(H/m)(|\A|+1)$ action variables. \item $\fhattea$ evaluates the outcome of temporally-extended actions in constant time, which is similar to that taken by $f$ to evaluate the outcome of a primitive action.
+As $D_{\tea} < D_{\naive}$ for all practical purposes, using $\fhattea$ with $A_{\tea}$ helps it make a decision faster than $A_{\naive}$. \item Manipulating the value of $m$ allows us to scale up the maximal planning horizon of $A_{\tea}$ without adding any extra variables.
+This can be useful in environments where rewards are uninformative and a deeper search is required. \end{enumerate}